commodityvectors/circus/docs/source/man/circusctl.rst

 :add: Add a watcher
 :decr: Decrement the number of processes in a watcher
-:dstats: Get circusd stats
+:dstats: Get cvec_circusd stats
 :get: Get the value of specific watcher options
 :globaloptions: Get the arbiter options
 :incr: Increment the number of processes in a watcher
-:ipython: Create shell into circusd process
+:ipython: Create shell into cvec_circusd process
 :list: Get list of watchers or processes in a watcher
 :listen: Subscribe to a watcher event
 :listsockets: Get the list of sockets